 Set For Set Steel Maces are now available in 7, 10, 15, 20 and 25lbs.
-With so many options, we thought we'd give you a simple post that would be useful to determine what size mace you should buy.
+With so many options, we thought we'd give you a simple post that would be useful to determine what size mace to start with.

-With over 100 movements and countless possibilities to make a creative full body workout, here are some tips on choosing the right mace or maces for you.
+With over 100 movements and countless possibilities to make a creative full body workout, here are some serious tips on choosing the right mace weight (or mace weights - meaning multiple maces) for you.

 If you are looking for the most versatile size go with a 10LB or 15LB mace.

-Note: Another size may be better for you, take your current conditioning and strength into consideration when choosing your mace.
+Note: Another size may be better for you, take your current conditioning, strength, and understanding of other similar unconventional fitness tools into consideration when choosing your mace weight.

 The beauty of the steel mace is that you can increase the difficulty by moving your hands closer together towards the end of the handle or make it easier by using a spread-out grip with one hand closer to the head while the other remains towards the bottom of the handle.